-Assessing the Vulnerability of Fish Stocks in a Changing Climate
+Assessing the Vulnerability of Fish and Invertebrate Species in a Changing Climate

-What information will the methodology provide?
+What information does the Methodology provide?

 (2) Identify what additional information is needed to understand and address these risks;

 (3) Provide a basis for considering what actions might be taken to reduce fish species vulnerability;